geoschem/HEMCO/.github/PULL_REQUEST_TEMPLATE/pull-request.md

 ---
 name: Submit updates to HEMCO with a pull request
+description: Use this form to submit updates to HEMCO with a pull request
 about: Use this form to submit updates to HEMCO with a pull request
 labels: 'never stale'
 ---